Rothman Center for Neuropsychiatry

 The Rothman Center for Pediatric Neuropsychiatry at All Children’s Hospital and the University of South Florida features programs to help children with a wide range of psychiatric, behavioral and neurocognitive conditions.

-- Recommend appropriate treatment and follow-up
+- Inform appropriate treatment recommendations

 To schedule an appointment or to learn more about the Rothman Center, contact us at: